đ Overview

 - New media case study: Apple

-- New media topic: Smartphones
+- New media concept: Smartphones

 Group II: